Lighting checks are performed with each oil change.

 Purpose:

-As a newer headlight technology, HID lights provide better visibility at night, which help to improve nighttime driving safety.
-HID lights also consume less electricity than their halogen counterparts, reducing the load on the vehicle’s electrical system.
-Because of the projector-like technology of HIDS, their high-tech appearance is also a welcome addition to today’s vehicle designs.
+HID lights are a newer headlight technology.
+The benefit of using this technology is a brighter light to provide better visibility at night, improving nighttime driving and safety.
+Having HID lights in your vehicle also uses less electricity than their halogen counterparts, reducing the electrical system load of the vehicle.
+With HIDs projector-like technology, it is becoming more common to see their high-tech appearance in more of today’s vehicle designs.

 Maintenance Tips/Suggestions: